 There are some parts of wedding planning that are just, well, awkward.
 And a lot of these awkward decisions have to do with your guest list.
 Determining who falls on list A, list B, and who gets a plus-one are just a few of the difficult decisions that can make the wedding guest list feel like something you’d really rather not touch.

-We get it, your relationships with friends and family members often hang in the balance and you and your parents, in-laws, and maybe even your fiancé could have differing views on the list.
-If you’re struggling, we’ll help you navigate the waters of one of the trickier issues, and teach you how to word wedding invitations without (and with!) a plus-one, plus explain how to decide who’s entitled a guest in the first place.
+We get it, your relationships with close friends and family members often hang in the balance and you and your parents, in-laws, and maybe even your fiancé could have differing views on the list.
+If you’re struggling, we’ll help you navigate the waters of one of the trickier issues.
+Zola will teach you how to word wedding invitations without (and with!) a plus-one, plus explain how to decide who’s entitled a guest in the first place.

 Before you even start thinking about how to word your wedding invitations, you have to establish who is getting those coveted plus-one spots.
 Here are a few general guidelines: